 Education For Coping With Neck Pain

 Patients referred to a pain center or pain psychologist usually enter with apprehension and often interpret it as an indication that their pain is looked at as mainly psychological.
-The patient may be depressed or anxious and are often reluctant to discuss their feelings in depth, thinking that doing so will reinforce the view that they are psychologically disturbed.
+The patient may be depressed or anxious and are often reluctant to discuss their feelings in depth, thinking that doing so will reinforce the view that they are psychologically disturbed instead of an education opportunity.
 They may be aware that their neck pain is affected by stress or mood, but indicate that the pain controls how they feel.

 They generally lack information regarding the psychophysiology of pain in general and about the mechanisms contributing to their specific pain problems.
 Usually they have undergone many different attempts at treatment, none of which has resulted in significant or lasting relief.
 They have now been told they will have to learn to live with the pain, which translates into “nothing can be done”.
 This contributes to hopelessness and lack of responsibility for attempting any form of self help.